Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for CB2 Forte 101" Channeled Saddle Leather Sofa

-• Order leather swatches first and view them in morning and evening light.
+• Order swatches first and check them in morning and evening light.

 • Keep it out of direct sunlight to reduce fading and uneven patina.

-• Use a soft throw on high-contact zones (headrest area, favorite seat) to slow scuffing.
+• Use a soft throw on the headrest or favorite seat to slow visible wear.

 • Condition lightly and consistently rather than overdoing it once a year.